Click on the desired cloud provider and follow the installation and configuration instructions:

 Since the agent instance will never need to be connected to (except for troubleshooting), you may proceed without a key-pair.

-section, review the details and verify that the selected VPC is the same as the AWS resource you are trying to access.For the agent to properly connect to the Control Plane servers, it requires outbound Internet access.
+Network setting section, review the details and verify that the selected VPC is the same as the AWS resource you are trying to access.For the agent to properly connect to the Control Plane servers, it requires outbound Internet access.

-Verify that the Auto-assign Public IP
+Verify that the Auto-assign Public IP option is set to Enable.

 If your requirements do not allow the instance to have a public IP, please review the section

-How do instances without public IP addresses access the Internet
+How do instances without public IP addresses access the Internet in this AWS FAQ.

 Either create or select an existing security group.
 The security groups belonging to the resources that the agent will need to have access to will require to have the security group belonging to the agent added to its list of allowed inbound traffic.